protomaps/protoshapes/README.md

 # Protoshapes

+Protoshapes is a free polygon dataset of named places, currently boundaries, derived from OpenStreetMap.
+It is designed to be fast and flexible to generate.

+The input format is an [OSM Express](https://github.com/protomaps/OSMExpress) database.
+The output format is a single unindexed FlatGeobuf file in ascending relation order.
+The conversion step takes 30-40 minutes with minimal RAM requirements on a single computer.

+## Workflow

+    osmx-protoshapes planet.osmx protoshapes_unindexed.fgb
+    ogr2ogr -f FlatGeobuf protoshapes.fgb protoshapes_unindexed.fgb
+    tippecanoe -o protoshapes.mbtiles protoshapes.fgb -l protoshapes --drop-densest-as-needed

-## Goals
+## Future Goals

-This project doesn't work yet.
-The goal is to create simplified polygons for places, such as administrative areas like cities or states, with a few special properties:
+* Construct an admin_level hierarchy based on spatial relationships.

-* Available for download in "1K" and "100K" versions, where the size of the geometry is guaranteed to be less than 1 or 100 kilobytes, respectively.
-  * This makes it practical to fetch and display any geometry in a web browser.
-* Every point in the original geometry must be in the interior of the 1K or 100K geometry.
+* Generalizations in "1K" and "100K" versions, where the size of the geometry is guaranteed to be less than 1 or 100 kilobytes, which makes geometry practical to fetch and display on the web.
+Every point in the original geometry should be in the interior of the 1K or 100K geometry.
 That is, it is not a naive simplification which might cut away some of the area, but an expansion of the original area.
-  * This property makes it useful as an efficient clipping boundary, since point-in-polygon algorithms are O(number of points).
+This property makes it useful as an efficient clipping boundary.
 * Maritime outer rings ought to be simplified via convex hull joining, but this should not happen for true exclaves.
-* Contains a representative point for labeling, not necessarily the centroid.
+* Contain a representative point for labeling (pole of inaccessibility), not necessarily the centroid.

 ## Non-goals

-Geometries are designed to be worked with individually, and not for display together in something like a choropleth, because adjacent polygons will overlap when simplified.
+* Geometries are designed to be worked with individually, and not for display together in something like a choropleth, because adjacent polygons will overlap when simplified.
 For that use case you should use [TopoJSON](https://github.com/topojson/topojson) or another kind of quantization-based technique.

-## Workflow

-Prepare your PBF file:

-    osmium tags-filter -o planet-boundary.osm.pbf planet.osm.pbf r/boundary
-    create-protoshapes planet-boundary.osm.pbf protoshapes-planet.csv
-    ogr2ogr -f flatgeobuf protoshapes-planet.fgb protoshapes-planet.csv
+* Does not interpret OSM admin_levels in an opinionated way.
+* Not a geocoder or reverse geocoder, but useful as information to augment geocoding results.

 ## See also
 * [Betashapes](https://github.com/simplegeo/betashapes)